10 Causal estimands

 augment(type.predict = "response", data = seven_dwarfs)

 Let’s examine a table of the variables of interest in this data frame.
-To do so, we are going to use the tbl_summary() function from the gtsummary package.
+We will use the tbl_summary() function from the gtsummary package to do so.
 (We’ll also use the labelled package to clean up the variable names for the table.)

 library(gtsummary)